 You have a right to access any personal information that Palm Beach Currumbin Rugby Union Club may hold about you, including a right of correction of your information.
 Palm Beach Currumbin Rugby Union Club will not charge a fee for you to access your personal information.

-If you require any further information, please contact the General Manager, ALAN POWER on 5598 5228.
+If you require any further information, please contact the Club Management Services on 5598 5228.

 Staff and Management promote responsible service of alcohol in the way of: -

 - Not serving alcohol to, or allow entry of, persons who are unduly intoxicated.